jeetsukumaran/fuzzysnake/README.rst

 Note that version control directories ('`.git`', '`.hg`', '`.svn`', etc.) are *always* excluded from all `FuzzySnake` searches.

-Including Directories and Files Ignored by Git
+Including Files and Directories Ignored by Git
 ----------------------------------------------
 By default, `FuzzySnake` inspects any '`.gitignore`' and '`.git/info/exclude`' files found and automatically applies the rules specified therein to pre-filter out entries.
-So, in most typical projects that have well-formulated '`.gitignore`' or '`.git/info/exclude`, various build and project cruft files should automatically be filtered out without any effort from yourself.
-If you do *not* want this behavior, and want to actually see files ignored by directives specified in the project's '`.gitignore`' or '`.git/info/exclude`' files, then use the '`--include-gitignores`' flag to request that `FuzzySnake` ignore these directives.
+So, in most typical projects that have well-formulated '`.gitignore`' or '`.git/info/exclude`, various build and project cruft paths should automatically be filtered out without any effort from yourself.
+If you do *not* want this behavior, and want to actually see paths ignored by directives specified in the project's '`.gitignore`' or '`.git/info/exclude`' files, then use the '`--include-gitignores`' flag to request that `FuzzySnake` ignore these directives.